cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 A spec should include an `auth_info` that supports SIGN_MODE_DIRECT and SIGN_MODE_LEGACY_AMINO.

+Create the `offchain` proto definitions, we extend the auth module with `offchain` package to offer functionalities to verify and sign offline messages.

 An offchain transaction follows these rules:

 - the memo must be empty